gavin-peterkin/music_composition/README.md

 I did this to prevent training from becoming memory-bound in any way.

 During training, a section of a piece is returned based on a truncated lookback parameter.
-I found that about two measures or 128 16th notes sufficed for capturing some interesting, if perhaps a bit repetitive, harmonic progressions.
+I found that about two measures or 128 16th notes seemed to be enough for some changing, if perhaps a bit repetitive, harmonic progressions.

 The most challenging component of the modeling process has been figuring out how